 A movie poster of Polanski’s horror film “Rosemary’s Baby” with an insidiously witty caption at the bottom which reads “It’s not what you’re expecting.”

 Polanski’s first American film immediately drew universal acclaim upon its release drawing $33 million to the box office at the calendar end of 1969 after being made with a budget of roughly $2.3 million.
 Polanski once again wrote the screenplay which for one of the few times in his directorial history was not his own original work.
 His screenplay was adapted from Ira Levin’s same titled book and Polanski managed to stay true to nearly every scene in the story’s text.
 So much so, the book’s author was quoted to later describe Polanski’s adaptation of his work, “the single most faithful adaptation of a novel ever to come out of Hollywood.”

-Variety Magazine hailed the film’s director saying, “Writer-director Roman Polanski has triumphed in his first US-made pic” and The Monthly Film Bulletin had this to say about Polanski’s artistry as a film director:ruth
+Variety Magazine hailed the film’s director saying, “Writer-director Roman Polanski has triumphed in his first US-made pic” and The Monthly Film Bulletin said the following about Polanski’s artistry as a film director:

 “his transformation of a cleverly calculated thriller into a serious work of art.”

 Returning once more to Polanski’s chart, with so much emphasis already having been placed and analyzed on the conjunction of the Moon and Pluto in the man’s natal chart how could “Rosemary’s Baby” NOT be universally hailed as an artistic work that made bank at the box office given it was a film that is utterly Lunar-Plutonian with the Moon dealing with motherhood along with pregnancy and Pluto dealing with the dark forces/that which is taboo/ that which is unspoken/that which is deadly.